BytePhoenixCoding/BlockchainTokenSniper/README.md

 The bot does not incur any additional fees except from the dev fees on profit made, only fees are BSC network transaction fees and PancakeSwap fees.

-From v1.3 onwards, the bot's source code will be heavily obfuscated and compiled to prevent people stealing code and scammers trying to bypass this system as this has happened before.
+The bot's source code is heavily obfuscated and compiled to prevent people stealing code and scammers trying to bypass this system as this has happened before.
 If you have concerns about the security of this bot then you should create a new wallet with a small amount of BNB and use that wallet's details in the config file.
 If you make a profit then that can be transferred to your main wallet.

 How do the developers make money?
 What are the fees?